ruppinlab/DECODEM/README.md

 ### How to Cite
 If you use DECODEM or DECODEMi in your research / application, please cite the following:
-  > Dhruba, S. R. et al., Enhanced prediction of breast cancer patient response to chemotherapy by integrating deconvolved expression patterns of immune, stromal and tumor cells, Cancer Letters (2025).
+  > Dhruba, S. R. et al. (2025), Enhanced prediction of breast cancer patient response to chemotherapy by integrating deconvolved expression patterns of immune, stromal and tumor cells, Cancer Letters.
   DOI: https://doi.org/10.1016/j.canlet.2025.218101